 Thanks to well-paid jobs and booming businesses, the seventies saw young men begin dressing in more unconventional ways.
-These unique outfits often included bright colours and, as such, the style was dubbed the peacock revolution.
-As well as their bold use of colour, peacock looks usually included satin shirts, ruffles, tunics, turtlenecks, Cuban heeled boots, bell-bottoms, and braided belts.
-Suits also featured bright colours and unusual styles.
+These unique outfits often included bright colors and, as such, the style was dubbed the peacock revolution.
+As well as their bold use of color, peacock looks usually included satin shirts, ruffles, tunics, turtlenecks, Cuban heeled boots, bell-bottoms, and braided belts.
+Suits also featured bright colors and unusual styles.
 In particular, double-breasted designs in corduroy and crushed velvet were popular.

-Colour played an essential role in ’70s fashion.
-Even simple styles from the decade were made to look bold with bright colours.
-These striking hues, which included yellow, orange, blue, pink, red, purple and green were utilised across almost all fashion groups.
-By incorporating bright colours in their outfits, gents were simultaneously able to stand out and fit in.
+Color played an essential role in the ’70s fashion.
+Even simple styles from the decade were made to look bold with bright colors.
+These striking hues, which included yellow, orange, blue, pink, red, purple and green were utilized across almost all fashion groups.
+By incorporating bright colors in their outfits, gents were simultaneously able to stand out and fit in.

 Mid 1970s Style